ttscoff/doing/README.md

 `doing finish` also provides an `--auto` flag, which you can use to set the end time of any entry to 1 minute before the start time of the next.
 Running a command such as `doing finish --auto 10` will go through the last 10 entries and sequentially update any without a _@done_ tag with one set to the time just before the next entry in the list.

 As mentioned above, `finish` also accepts `--back "2 hours"` (sets the finish date from time now minus interval) or `--took 30m` (sets the finish date to time started plus interval) so you can accurately add times to completed tasks, even if you don't do it in the moment.

+Both `done` and `finish` accept an `--archive` switch which immediately moves the completed entries to the Archive section with a `@from(Project)` tag.

+You can finish the last entry containing a specific tag or combination of tags using the `--tag` flag.
+Multiple tags are separated by commas.
+By default tags are combined with an AND boolean, meaning the entry must contain all specified tags to be considered.
+For example, to finish the last entry containing both "@work" and "@project1", you would use:

+    doing finish --tag=work,project1

+You can change the boolean using `--tag_bool=OR` (last entry containing any of the specified tags) or `--tag_bool=NOT` (last entry containing none of the tags).

+You can also include a `--no-date` switch to add `@done` without a finish date, meaning no time is tracked for the task. `doing cancel` is an alias for this.
+Like `finish`, `cancel` accepts a count to act on the last X entries, as well as `--archive` and `--section` options.

 ##### Tagging and Autotagging